Field Guide to Two-Step Login

 Securing Important Websites

 Bitwarden probably isn't the only website or app you use that has two-step login options, which is especially useful for websites that store sensitive information (for example, credit card or bank account numbers).
 Most websites with a two-step login option will locate it in the Settings, Security, or Privacy menus.

 Activating two-step login will typically open a QR code, like this one from Reddit:

 Scanning this code with an authenticator app will enable the app to generate rotating 6-digit tokens you can use to verify your identity, like this one generated by Authy:

-To setup Two-step Login for Reddit using Authy, tap the Add Account button and scan the QR code presented by your website or app.
+To setup two-step login for Reddit using Authy, tap the Add Account button and scan the QR code presented by your website or app.
 Scanning the QR code will generate your 6-digit token.
-Enter this code in the Verification Code input box to finish setting up Two-step Login with Authy.
+Enter this code in the Verification Code input box to finish setting up.

-Authy is Bitwarden’s recommended authenticator app because it includes Authenticator Backups for any device.
-Backups prevent you from losing access to your Two-step Login tokens, even if you lose the device Authy is installed on.
+Authy is our recommended authenticator app because it includes backups for any device.
+Backups prevent you from losing access to your tokens, even if you lose the device Authy is installed on.
 Flip the Authenticator Backups toggle on the Accounts screen of the Authy app to use this feature.

 Use Bitwarden Authenticator

 As an alternative to Authy, Bitwarden offers a built-in authenticator for premium users, including members of paid Organizations (Families, Teams, or Enterprise).